Health Promotion Research and Practice

 Visit the Certificates Database to learn more about core and credit requirements.

-Designing Needs and Assets Assessments in Public Health
+Designing Public Health Interventions

 (Required Course) The first step in designing successful public health programs is to understand the needs that motivate these programs and the assets that can be brought to bear on developing them.
 The purpose of this course is to enable students to perform select steps in a community needs and assets assessment and to plan how to facilitate participation by those who will be affected by a resulting program.
 The assessment process encompasses two main components: an epidemiologic, behavioral, and social analysis of a community and population at-risk for a health-related problem; and, an effort to understand the character of the community, its members, and its strengths.
 At the start of the course we will discuss pre-assessment work which includes planning to put together a work group for program development.
 We will touch on essential elements of encouraging participation, work-group management, and culturally sensitive practice.
 Students will then move on throughout the rest of the course to create a logic model of a preselected health problem using Step 1 of Intervention Mapping which employs an adapted version of the classic PRECEDE part of the PRECEDE-PROCEED model (Green & Kreuter, 2005).
 Using this model, students will fully define their population and context for their assessments, posing questions, and choosing methods and data sources for completing each part of their logic model.
 At the same time, they will utilize various approaches and data sources for assessing their community’s strengths/assets.
 Finally, students will present their needs and assets assessments including setting priorities and program goals for key health and quality of life outcomes.